trevornishida/trevornishida.github.io/index.md

 ---
 title: ALOHA!
-subtitle: I am an undergraduate student studying Marine Science at the University of Hawaii at Hilo with interests in coral reef morphological plasticity, data science and machine learning.
+subtitle: I am a UH Hilo Alumni, currently working as a Fisheries Database Assistant at the Hawaii Divison of Aquatic Resources.
 cover-img: "/assets/images/coral2.jpg"
 ---